tomrobak/aco/readme.txt

 * **NEW**: Detailed order notes when actions are taken

 == Upgrade Notice ==

+= 1.2.4 =
+✨ Now with crystal-clear save confirmations!
+You'll never wonder if your settings saved - get eye-catching success messages right next to the buttons.
+No confusion, all fun!

 = 1.2.3 =
 🎉 Confetti celebration when you save your settings!
 Plus witty & random success messages to brighten your day!
 Settings saving has never been this fun!